p00ya/displaymode/README.md

 `displaymode` is a command-line utility for changing the display resolution on macOS.
 It will work on macOS 10.6 or later.

 In recent versions of macOS (e.g. macOS Ventura / v13), it's possible to set the resolution via Apple's built-in System Settings app, obviating the need for this utility.
-Firstly, enable System Settings > Dispays > Advanced > "Show resolutions as list", then enable "Show all resolutions".
+Firstly, enable System Settings > Displays > Advanced > "Show resolutions as list", then enable "Show all resolutions".

 ## Installation